iree-org/iree/docs/get_started/getting_started_python.md

   NOTE: Iree's Python API is currently being reworked.
 Some of these instructions may be in a state of flux as they document the end state.

-The IREE compiler API is called `pyiree.compiler2` (naming is for historical reasons and will be changed to `iree.compiler` soon).
+The IREE compiler API is called `pyiree.compiler` (naming is for historical reasons and will be changed to `iree.compiler` soon).

 There are additional ancillary modules that are not part of the public API.